Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

-That is, the leader's problem is equivalent to a stochastic optimal control problem of an FBSDE.
-Note however that the presence of the derivative $\partial_x a$ of the leader's strategy in \eqref{eq:MP-ACLM-example} results in a non-standard optimal control problem for the leader, which can nevertheless also be solved via the maximum principle, as described in \cite[Section 4]{bensoussan2015maximum}.
+The presence of the derivative $\partial_x a$ of the leader's strategy in \eqref{eq:MP-ACLM-example} results in a non-standard optimal control problem for the leader, but this problem can nevertheless also be solved via the maximum principle, as described in \cite[Section 4]{bensoussan2015maximum}.
 More precisely, the idea to solve the leader's problem is to look at efforts of the form $a_t(X_t)=a^{2}_t X_t + a^{1}_t$, where $a^{1}$ and $a^{2}$ are $\F^W$-adapted, $\R$-valued processes such that $a^{2}_t X_t + a^{1}_t\in A$ for every $t\in[0,T]$, $\P$--a.s.
 We define $\Ac^2$ as the space of processes $(a^1,a^2)$ satisfying these properties.
 It then follows from \cite[Theorem 4.1]{bensoussan2015maximum} that $V_{\rm L}=\widetilde V_{\rm L}$, where

 subject to